hhjuhl/ha_washdata/README.md

 A Home Assistant custom component to monitor washing machines via smart sockets, learn power profiles, and estimate completion time using shape-correlation matching.

-Although designed for washing machines, it also works well for dryers and dishwashers that have reasonably predictable power-draw cycles.
+Although designed for washing machines, it also works well for dryers, dishwashers, and coffee machines that have reasonably predictable power-draw cycles.

 ## ✨ Features

+- **Multi-Device Support**: Track Washing Machines, Dryers, Dishwashers, or Coffee Machines with device-type tagging.
-- **Cycle Detection**: Automatically detects when the washer starts and finishes based on power draw.
+- **Cycle Detection**: Automatically detects when the appliance starts and finishes based on power draw.
+- **Power Spike Filtering**: Ignores brief boot spikes (e.g., 60W for 2s) to prevent false cycle starts.
-- **NumPy Profiling**: Learns from past cycles to identify programs (e.g., "Cotton 60°C") using advanced NumPy-powered shape correlation (not just duration).
+- **NumPy Profiling**: Learns from past cycles to identify programs (e.g., "Cotton 60°C") using advanced NumPy-powered shape correlation.
 - **Time Estimation**: Estimates remaining time based on recognized profiles.
+- **Changeable Power Sensor**: Switch the monitored smart plug anytime without losing historical data.
+- **Minimal Status Card**: Optional custom Lovelace card with minimal footprint showing state, program, and progress.
 - **Manual Program Override**: Select the correct program manually if detection is uncertain; the system learns from your input.
 - **Ghost Cycle Prevention**: Minimum runtime threshold avoids recording brief power spikes as completed cycles.
 - **Local Only**: No cloud dependency, no external services.
 All data stays in your Home Assistant.